- A figure of speech is a creative use of language to generate an effect, enhance an expression, or evoke an emotion.

 Writing is a craft.
 If you think of yourself as a craftsperson, then words are your raw materials, and figures of speech are one of your tools.
-A figure of speech is a creative use of language to generate an effect.
-Some figures of speech, like metaphor, simile, and metonymy, are found in everyday language.
-Others, like antithesis, circumlocution, and puns take more practice to implement in writing.
-Below are some common figures of speech with examples, so you can recognize them and use them in your writing.
+Here, we’ll explore some common figures of speech with definitions and examples to help you recognize and use them in your writing.

 What is a figure of speech?